-Do you ever feel like you are going IN SANE as a stay at home mom?!
+Do you ever feel like you are a stay at home mom going crazy?
+Are you desperate to know how to stay sane as a stay at home mom?

 You are not alone!